DataSystemsGroupUT/dataeng/README.en.md

 - we strongly suggest to use the official PostgreSQL image that can be found on the Docker Hub (it's called `postgres`)
-- if we check the page of that official image on the Docker Hub, we will find a lot of documentation; the section "How to extend this image" is particularly useful to understand how to load `words.sql`
+- if we check the [page of that official image](https://hub.docker.com/_/postgres) on the Docker Hub, we will find a lot of documentation; the section "Initialization scripts" is particularly useful to understand how to load `words.sql`